Photo by Shawn Linehan.

 Lola Milholland is a food-business owner, social-practice artist, and writer.

-Lola was born in Portland, Oregon in 1985, the child of two counterculture parents involved in food and agriculture activism and cultural history.
+Lola was born in Portland, Oregon in 1985, the child of counterculture parents involved in food and agriculture activism and cultural history.

 Why “Lola’s Beef”?
 In college she became enthralled by studying the history of beef in Japan—forbidden by Buddhist and Shinto doctrine for more than a millennium, then widely propagandized, and now the focus of a couture-esque industry producing some of the most expensive beef in the world.
 From that time on, she’s had an intense fascination with the way that shifts in food culture reflect and influence larger cultural moments.
 The intersection of food justice, cultural history, and ecology is her favorite place to linger.